dimitb/Logs-Analysis/README.md

 >To ensure compatibility and the queries run as intended, please make sure you have the versions listed above, or better, installed.

 ### Installation/Creating the Database
 >To create and connect to the news database to run the quries, download the _newsdata.zip_ file.
-The zip file contains a _vagrantfile_, which will create the news database and _newsdat.sql_, which contains the database schema and data.
+The zip file contains a _vagrantfile_, which will create the news database and _newsdata.sql_, which contains the database schema and data.
 >
 >Once downloaded, change to the **vagrant** directory from your terminal and start the virtual machine by running the command `vagrant up`.
 This will cause Vagrant to download the Linux operating system and install it.